MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 ### Return Value

-TRUE if initialization of the object was successful; otherwise FALSE.
+TRUE if initialization of the object was successful; otherwise `FALSE`.

 ### Remarks